DISCOVER the Joy of Music at OUR Award Winning MUSIC School

 PIANO, DRUMS, GUITARS, BANDS

 Noah's journey as a musician began at the tender age of 6 when he first picked up a guitar.
-What started as a simple interest quickly blossomed into a deep passion for music.
 By his early teens, Noah had immersed himself in the world of music, developing a strong obsession with songwriting, performing, and recording.

 Today, Noah is focused on making a significant impact in the music industry, both as an artist and a songwriter.
 Currently pursuing a Bachelor of Popular Music at the University of Auckland, he is broadening his musical horizons by exploring various styles and techniques.